markus-wa/demoinfocs-wasm/README.md

 ## Running the example

-1. Execute `make run`
+1. Execute `make run`<br>
-   This builds and start a [NGINX](https://nginx.org/en/) docker container with a webapp that can parse player stats from a CS:GO demo.
+   This builds and starts an [NGINX](https://nginx.org/en/) docker container with a webapp that can parse player stats from a CS:GO demo.

 2. Go to `http://localhost:8080` to see the demo app.